disorderedmaterials/dissolve/docs/learn/start_argon/step3.md

 - From the _Configuration_{: .text-green-100} menu choose _Create...→Simple random mix_{: .text-green-100}).
 - A random mix can contain any number of species.
 We only have one, so select the argon species from the dialog that appears.

-You will now see that the _Generator_{: .text-green-100} section has been populated with several steps.
+You will now see that the _Generator_{: .text-green-100} section has been populated with several steps, and a new configuration of atomic coordinates has been created based on these steps.
 We'll go through these one-by-one in the order they appear.
 To see the settings for any step, click the cog icon in its bottom-right corner.

 | Node | Purpose |
 |------|---------|